 Research and development (R&D) tax credits can only be claimed by companies that are liable to UK Corporation Tax.
 Sole traders do not pay UK Corporation Tax and, as a result, they cannot claim R&D tax credits.

-R&D tax credits are form of Corporation Tax relief and so if you are a sole trader you are not registered for UK Corporation Tax, therefore you cannot make a claim.
+R&D tax credits are form of Corporation Tax relief and so — if you’re a sole trader — you’re not registered for UK Corporation Tax and cannot make a claim.

 - Company is a going concern.

-- Company is within the charge to UK Corporation Tax.
+- Company is subject to UK Corporation Tax.

 - Company meets the SME thresholds for headcount and turnover or balance sheet assets.